How to Create a Secure Non-Disclosure Agreement (NDA)

 Common Scenarios for Using an NDA

-• Hiring Employees or Freelancers: Ensuring that team members with access to internal systems, customer data, and trade secrets are legally bound to confidentiality.
+• Hiring employees, contractors, and freelancers — Ensure that anyone with access to customer data, source code, or trade secrets is legally bound to confidentiality from day one.

-• Engaging Consultants or Agencies: Safeguarding strategic plans, marketing research, and other proprietary information shared during a project.
+• Consulting and agency engagements — Safeguard strategic plans, market research, and proprietary processes shared during a project.

-• Demonstrating a Product to a Potential Buyer: Allowing a prospective client or acquirer to evaluate a new technology or prototype without risking unauthorized disclosure.
+• Product demonstrations to potential buyers — Allow a prospective client or acquirer to evaluate technology or a prototype without risking unauthorized disclosure.

 Understanding the anatomy of an NDA helps ensure your agreements are comprehensive and enforceable.